KEMONOYA/zettelkasten/ZETTELKASTEN/Server Message Block (SMB) protocol.md

 SMB enables shared access to files, printers, and other resources between nodes on a network.
 It operates on a **client-server model**, where any node in a network can act as a client, a server, or both simulatenously, depending on the use-case.
 In all such cases, the client makes a request and the server responds.

+SMB is primarily a Windows protocol, but Linux implementations like Samba do exist.

 ## Shares

 A **share** is a folder (or resource) on a server that has been explicitly made accessible over the network.
 It's the unit of access in SMB — you don't connect to a server's whole filesystem, you connect to a specific share on it.